 John (Jack) Scott

-During the early days of July 1945, Lieutenant John Scott MC of the 2/16th Battalion was at Balikpapan on the island of Borneo fighting in a campaign that ended only when the war did.
+During the early days of July 1945, Lieutenant John 'Jack' Scott MC of the 2/16th Battalion was at Balikpapan on the island of Borneo fighting in a campaign that ended only when the war did.

 On 29 January 1942, the 2/16th embarked for Australia to meet the increasing threat from Japan after it entered the war.
 The men joined the fighting in Papua in August.
-John was wounded at Ioribaiwa on the Kokoda Track.
+Jack was wounded at Ioribaiwa on the Kokoda Track.
 After returning to his unit, he was wounded again, this time at Gona.

-In May 1943, John was commissioned and went into the campaign in the Ramu Valley and the Finisterre Mountains as a lieutenant.
+In May 1943, Jack was commissioned and went into the campaign in the Ramu Valley and the Finisterre Mountains as a lieutenant.
 He was wounded twice in the capture of the forbidding and precipitous Shaggy Ridge, where he showed courageous leadership.

-John was awarded the Military Cross (MC) on 24 March 1944, with his war service record showing:
+Jack was awarded the Military Cross (MC) on 24 March 1944, with his war service record showing:

 In recognition of Brave Conduct and Distinguished services in New Guinea during Nov & Dec 1943